grayboywilliams/youtube_summarizer/README.md

 # YouTube Summarizer

-This tool will take a YouTube URL and max tokens as inputs and return a summary of the video within the token limit.
+This tool will take a YouTube URL and return a summary of the video.

 It performs 3 steps:
 1. download the audio of the video
 2. transcribe the audio
 3. summarize the transcription.

-Each of these are stored in a local directory created for the video.
+Each of these are stored in a local directory created for the video.\
 Once the audio or transcription have been saved, they aren't regenerated on subsequent calls, but the summary is.

 ## Installation